 The flooring is weak

 Above-ground floor installations or pier-and-beam foundations may not offer adequate support for some washing machines, particularly washers with a high-speed spin.
-Securing a sheet of 3/4-inch plywood to the floor under the washer base will sometimes help resolve the excessive vibration.
+Securing a sheet of 3/4-inch plywood to the floor under the washer base sometimes resolves the excessive vibration.

 Something in the washer is broken

 The problem might be that components that stabilize the washer have broken.
 Possibilities include suspension springs, balance rings, snubber pads and shock absorbers.
 Inspect these parts and replace any that are broken.